AstraZeneca COVID-19 vaccine study paused after one illness

 “But optimism isn’t evidence,” he wrote.
 “Let’s let science drive this process.”

+Angela Rasmussen, a virologist at Columbia University in New York, tweeted that the illness may be unrelated to the vaccine, “but the important part is that this is why we do trials before rolling out a vaccine to the general public.”

 During the third and final stage of testing, researchers look for any signs of possible side effects that may have gone undetected in earlier patient research.
-Because of their large size, the studies are considered the most important phase of study for picking less common side effects and establishing safety.
+Because of their large size, the studies are considered the most important study phase for picking up less common side effects and establishing safety.

 The trials also assess effectiveness by tracking who gets sick and who doesn’t between patients getting the vaccine and those receiving a dummy shot.